 The net rental yield is crucial and is often significantly lower than the gross yield once non-recoverable costs such as management and maintenance (approximately 15-25% of the basic rent) are deducted.

-The gross rental yield provides a first, quick orientation.
+The gross rental yield provides an initial, quick orientation.
 The formula for this is simple: (annual net cold rent / current market value) x 100.
-Suppose the market value of your inherited apartment is €350,000 and you can achieve a monthly rent of €1,050, which amounts to €12,600 per year.
-The gross yield is thus (12,600 € / 350,000 €) x 100 = 3.6%.
-This value is a good starting point, but caution: it paints an incomplete picture since it ignores essential costs.
-To set the rent, you should determine current rental prices online and check any regulations such as the rent price cap.
-The gross yield only serves as an initial comparison value before the crucial deductions are made.
+Suppose the market value of your inherited flat is €350,000 and you can achieve a monthly cold rent of €1,050, which amounts to €12,600 per year.
+The gross yield is therefore (€12,600 / €350,000) x 100 = 3.6%.
+This figure is a good starting point, but be cautious: it presents an incomplete picture as it ignores essential costs.
+To set the rent, you should determine current rental prices online and check any regulations such as the rent control.
+The gross yield serves only as an initial benchmark before the crucial deductions are made.

 The most important non-apportionable costs include: